-Policy developments in services for children and young people over several years have led to a broadening of the roles and responsibilities of those engaged in educational strategy, commissioning and service delivery.
+Policy developments in education over several years have led to realignment and broadening of the roles and responsibilities of those engaged in educational strategy, commissioning and quality service delivery .
 There is now a much greater emphasis on working in partnership with other organisations and agencies to improve outcomes for children and young people.
-Professionals in education and children's services (ECS) are required to provide more focused challenges and support for educational establishments and children's services